LagoVista/docs/PipelineModules/Listeners/MSMQClient.md

 Select this option if your MQTT server does not require authentication.

 * **User Name**  (required if not anonymous)
-User Name with access priveleges to your MQTT Broker.
+User Name with access privileged to your MQTT Broker.

 * **Password** (required if not anonymous)
-Password with access priveleges to your MQTT Broker.
+Password with access privileges to your MQTT Broker.

 * **Connect with SSL/TLS**
 Select this option if your server supports SSL/TLS.